This article was originally published on the USEA website on June 21, 2017.

 This is often referred to as heat exhaustion, but if not managed properly and quickly can progress to heat stroke.
-This may include ataxia (being unsteady on the feet) and or collapse.
+This may include ataxia (being unsteady on the feet) and/or collapse.

+If your horse does go down then continue to cool it aggressively and send for a vet!
 If you are concerned that your horse may have severe heat stroke then it’s important that you seek veterinary advice as soon as possible.